-Key Ad y objectives relevant to the Review of the opted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) • to ensure that local planning authorities, working collaboratively, develop fair and effective strategies to meet need through the identification of land for sites • to encourage local planning authorities to plan for sites over a reasonable timescale • that plan-making and decision-taking should protect Green Belt from inappropriate development • to promote more private traveller site provision while recognising that there will always be those travellers who cannot provide their own sites • that plan-making and decision-taking should aim to reduce the number of unauthorised developments and encampments and make enforcement more effective • for local planning authorities to ensure that their Local Plans includes fair, realistic and inclusive policies • to increase the number of traveller sites in appropriate locations with planning permission, to address under provision and maintain an appropriate level of supply • to reduce tensions between settled and traveller communities in plan making and planning decisions • to enable provision of suitable accommodation from which travellers can access education, health, welfare and employment infrastructure • for local planning authorities to have due regard to the protection of local amenity and local environment.
-DC LG (2014) Planning Practice Guidance Plar refl her nning Practice Guidance is designed to support the NPPF.
-It ects the objectives of the NPPF which are not repeated e.
-No formal targets identified, • The Review of the Adopted Local Plan should reflect the Planning Practice Guidance. • The IIA Framework should reflect the principles of the NPPF and the Planning Practice Guidance.
-DC LG (2014) National Planning Policy for Waste s out detailed waste planning policies for local authorities. tes that planning authorities need to: The overall objective of the policy is to provide sustainable development by protecting the environment and human Review of the Adopted Local Plan should consider opportunities to reduce waste and encourage recycling and • Need to use a proportionate evidence base in preparing Local Plans health by producing less waste and by using it as a resource composting e.g. integration of recycling and composting • Identify sufficient opportunities to meet the identifies needs of their area for the management of waste streams Identifying suitable sites and areas wherever possible. facilities into new development and use of recycled materials in new buildings.
+Key objectives relevant to the Review of the Adopted Local Plan & IIA Key targets and indicators relevant to the Review of the Adopted Local Plan and IIA Commentary (how the IIA Framework should incorporate the documents' requirements) to ensure that local planning authorities, working collaboratively, develop fair and effective strategies to meet need through the identification of land for sites to encourage local planning authorities to plan for sites over a reasonable timescale that plan-making and decision-taking should protect Green Belt from inappropriate development to promote more private traveller site provision while recognising that there will always be those travellers who cannot provide their own sites that plan-making and decision-taking should aim to reduce the number of unauthorised developments and encampments and make enforcement more effective for local planning authorities to ensure that their Local Plans includes fair, realistic and inclusive policies to increase the number of traveller sites in appropriate locations with planning permission, to address under provision and maintain an appropriate level of supply to reduce tensions between settled and traveller communities in plan making and planning decisions to enable provision of suitable accommodation from which travellers can access education, health, welfare and employment infrastructure for local planning authorities to have due regard to the protection of local amenity and local environment.
+DCLG (2014) Planning Practice Guidance Planning Practice Guidance is designed to support the NPPF.
+It reflects the objectives of the NPPF which are not repeated here.
+No formal targets identified, The Review of the Adopted Local Plan should reflect the Planning Practice Guidance.
+The IIA Framework should reflect the principles of the NPPF and the Planning Practice Guidance.
+DCLG (2014) National Planning Policy for Waste Sets out detailed waste planning policies for local authorities.
+States that planning authorities need to: Need to use a proportionate evidence base in preparing Local Plans Identify sufficient opportunities to meet the identifies needs of their area for the management of waste streams Identifying suitable sites and areas The overall objective of the policy is to provide sustainable development by protecting the environment and human health by producing less waste and by using it as a resource wherever possible.
+Review of the Adopted Local Plan should consider opportunities to reduce waste and encourage recycling and composting e.g. integration of recycling and composting facilities into new development and use of recycled materials in new buildings.